Huna people: Gurjara-Pratiharas

 The Gurjara-Pratiharas suddenly emerged as a political power in north India around sixth century CE, shortly after the Hunas invasion of that region.
 The Gujara-Pratihara were "likely" formed from a fusion of the Alchon Huns ("White Huns") and native Indian elements, and can probably be considered as a Hunnic state, although its precise origins remain unclear.
 In Bana's Harshacharita (7th century CE), the Gurjaras are associated with the Hunas.

 Some of the Hunas may also have contributed to the formation of the warlike Rajputs.

 Religion

-The religious beliefs of the Hunas is unknown, and believed to be a combination of ancestor worship, totemism and animism.
+The religious beliefs of the Hunas are unknown, and believed to be a combination of ancestor worship, totemism and animism.

-Song Yun and Hui Zheng, who visited the chief of the Hephthalite nomads at his summer residence in Badakshan and later in Gandhara, observed that they had no belief in the Buddhist law and served a large number of divinities."
+Songyun and Huisheng, who visited the chief of the Hephthalite nomads at his summer residence in Badakshan and later in Gandhara, observed that they had no belief in the Buddhist law and served a large number of divinities."